 The following text is taken from the book "The Soul of Anna Klane" (Chapter 23), by Terrel Miedaner.
 I highly recommend getting this book if possible (ISBN 0698108264), although it is hard to find since it is apparently out of print.
 This chapter was also reprinted in Daniel C. Dennett and Douglas Hofstadter's, "The Mind's I", which can be easily found.
-It simply is one of the best books I've ever read, I got mine from a used book shop at the UK by mail order, after reading the author's style in those two chapters I was cautivated.
+I got mine from a used book shop at the UK by mail order, after reading the author's style in those two chapters I was captivated.
 (Was a real pain to get it, but it was worth all the effort).

 It is a real shame that there is not much information either about the author or the book on the net, if you happen to know something else, please contact me

 "Anatol's attitude is straightforward enough," Hunt said.
 "He considers biological life as a complex form of machinery."